baQFA/3D-Models-for-Printing/README.md

 # BaQFA Plate holder

-A comfortable holder for Thermo Scientific™ Nunc™ OmniTray™ Single-Well Plates to keep the plate from moving when using the Lego Mindstorms robot to open and close the plate lide for time series photographs.
+A comfortable holder for Thermo Scientific™ Nunc™ OmniTray™ Single-Well Plates to keep the plate from moving when using the Lego Mindstorms robot to open and close the plate lid for time series photographs.